 top of page

 Most of our local titleholders (i.e. Miss Los Angeles or Mrs. Dallas) have never participated in a pageant before so we have the entire pageant set up with this statistic in mind (More fun pageant stats in FAQ).
 You start by applying to represent your city via an application selection process.
-If awarded a local title, then you are qualified to participate in the pageant on April 27-29, 2023.
+If awarded a local title, then you are qualified to participate in the pageant in 2024.
 If you have never thought of yourself as a ‘pageant gal’, you are exactly what we are looking for!

 FITNESS COMPETITION: You will be provided with a swimsuit.
 Nylons may be worn.
 We suggest sheer to waist nylons, they look the most natural on stage.
 25% figure, fitness, posture, grace, elegance, beauty and confidence.
 During your year as a state titleholder your schedule will be very demanding, being physical fit is a very important part of the competition.
 Try to take 15 minutes out of your day to do something physical, even if it is taking the stairs instead of the elevator.

 PRIVATE INTERVIEW : 4 minute Panel Style Interview.
 Interview suit (may be a pant suit or skirt suit) or nice style dress, check out our sponsor www.allthingscrowned.com for great interview dresses.
 50% of your score is based on how well you show the judges your ability to articulate, show confidence, as well as your overall personality and appearance.

 EVENING GOWN: Floor length gown any color any style.
 25% of your score is based on your poise, posture, grace, elegance and overall look, how well your carry yourself as well as how well your choice of gown compliments you.

 OPENING NUMBER: Your opening number dress will be provided and given to you at registration during the pageant.